What Student Loan Debt Looks Like in America

 Conclusion

-While student loans and the rising cost of education are topics of constant heated debate, it is important to know how they affect borrowers’ lives, how it has affected their choices, and what options are available to them.
+While student loans and the rising cost of education are topics of constant heated debate, it is important to know how they affect borrowers’ lives, how it affects their choices, and what options are available to them.
 Student loans should not put life on hold, and by learning your options and taking action, they do not have to.

 Bibliography